3 simple yet overlooked practices that are essential to keeping your cables healthy, and your performances stress free.

 Look, I know that this seems minor and too specific to trust.
 This method takes longer and can feel tedious at first but it’s a necessary step in taking good care of your cables if you don’t want them to unexpectedly shut down on you in the middle of a show!
 The cool thing about these Ernie Ball cables is that they were made with this experience in mind and therefore incorporate multiple shielding materials to keep your signal safe, hopefully preventing these pesky experiences from coming up.

 Why does it matter?
-The shielding that protect the wiring in the cables that transfer electricity is sensitive.
+The shielding that protects the wiring in the cables that transfer electricity is sensitive.
 The more twisting and stretching it endures the closer it gets to breaking.

 - Make sure any knots or twists in your cable are smoothed out.